OSTEOCHONDRAL LESION OF THE TIBIA

 The tibia is the long bone between the ankle and the knee.
 The undersurface of the tibia as it articulates with the foot is covered in cartilage.
 Injuries to the cartilage and bone can cause a significant amount of ankle pain.

-- Trauma is the leading cause of injuries to the cartilage of the end of the tibia.
+- Trauma is the leading cause of injuries to the cartilage at the end of the tibia.

 - Fractures of the tibia into the joint can cause a small or large defect of the tibia.